 Social Integration

-In today’s world, social connectivity is essential, whether for players or individuals, everyone seeks to stay socially connected.
-Incorporating leaderboards, friend challenges, and shareable achievements enables players to compete and collaborate with friends and loved ones.
+In today’s world, social connectivity is essential, with players and individuals seeking to stay connected.
+Leaderboards, friend challenges, and shareable achievements allow players to compete and collaborate with friends and loved ones.

 In-Game Progression